jewelazo/challenge-ctc/README.md

 </p>

 # Getting Started
+1) Create a new directory.
+2) Open your favourite IDE and then open your directory.
+3) Open the terminal in working directory:

-1) First clone this repository:
+4) Clone this repository:
 ```
            git clone https://github.com/jewelazo/challenge-ctc
 ```